 If you forget to do preparation steps before your test or swab incorrectly, you could cause the virus, if you have it, to go undetected in the test.

-Accuracy of the self-tests also depends on when you test yourself.
-According to research, it’s best to do the test within 5-7 days after you've been exposed to someone with the virus.
+The accuracy of the self-tests also depends on when you test yourself.
+According to research, it’s best to do the test within 3-5 days after you've been exposed to someone with the virus.
 If you have symptoms, test immediately.

 What Should I Do About My COVID Test Results?